Skip advert

 You have to upgrade to 02 or Cross trim in order to get the Inster with the 50:50-split sliding and reclining rear seats, which can be pushed forwards by up to 16cm.
 When they’re positioned for maximum rear legroom, the Inster offers just 238 litres of boot space, which is only slightly more than a MINI Cooper can muster, and a lot of that space is also found underneath the boot floor.

 Sliding those seats all the way forwards will give you a significantly better 351 litres of boot space to play with, which is more than you get in the larger Citroen or Renault.
-Plus there’s a clever board attached to each rear seat that fills the void left when you push them forward, to prevent loose items falling down the cracks.
+Another clever touch is the boards attached to the back of each rear seat, which help cover the void left when the rear seats are pushed forward, preventing loose items from falling down the gaps.

 Advertisement - Article continues below